Caitlin-cooling/CV/README.md

 Through my experience with QA, I found that I had a passion for web and software.
 I pursued this at first with my own self-directed learning, then seeking out opportunities such as Makers Academy to gain a foundation knowledge of professional level software development.

+Outside of work, I love attending meetups to learn more about the field that I am excited by.
+I also love exploring London's many galleries and museums.

 I am a self-driven and motivated professional, looking for a challenging new Technical opportunity in the London area.
 I am keen to continue creating while following best practises.

 ## Skills

 #### Communication

-Throughout the duration of my career I have found that communication comes naturally to me, from handling effective dialogue  within the company, to partners and clients.
+Throughout the duration of my career so far I have found that communication comes naturally to me, from handling effective dialogue  within the company, to partners and clients.
 As a result of this, I helped to implement an entire new training guide for the Support Department at MoveGB in a period of 4 weeks.

 During my time at Makers I have created and maintained a [blog](https://caitlincooling.wordpress.com/) about my experiences to maintain and further my written communication skills.

 #### Problem Solving and Critical Thinking

 Working in a fast moving startup meant that problem solving was a crucial skill to have.
-Working in this environment helped me to develop the skill greatly.
+Working in this environment helped me to develop the technique greatly.
 I was the go to for not only my own team, but many other members of the company when they had difficulties to overcome and solve.
-I am also partial to a good sudoku!
+As a result, I contributed to a new training system to help pass this to new starters.

 During my time as a QA I found critical thinking to be an essential part of my role.
 I was not only checking for bugs, as the company had very limited code testing in place, I was checking the user journey and any flaws that this may have.
 I helped the product team to catch and fix many shortcomings before release, in turn reducing the overall enquiries that reached the Support Team.